 • Follow the proper judicial eviction process when an eviction is necessary for lease-breaking tenants.

-• Abide by California security deposit laws when requiring tenants to pay security deposits.
+• Abide by California security deposit laws when requiring tenants to pay a security deposit.

 • Comply with the state’s rent control provision, and provide tenants with proper notice when looking to raise rent.